Transmissions from Empire Algol

 Transmissions from Empire Algol is the second and final studio album by the Norwegian dark ambient project Neptune Towers, a similar-sounding follow-up to 1994's Caravans to Empire Algol, expanding on the same concept.
 It was released in 1995 by Moonfog Productions.
+Excerpts from the unreleased third album Space Lab were included within a 2012 Peaceville reissue of the album.